schuyler4/Basic_Diff_Probe/readme.md

 </h1>
 I need a differential probe, but I don't need particularly good specs.
 I don't need very high bandwidth or voltage.
 This is my solution.

 There are two revisions.
-The second revisions is the same circuit board and circuit as the first revision.
+The second revision is the same circuit board and circuit as the first revision.
 The only difference is a compensation capacitor added in the feedback loop of the split supply buffer to get rid of some oscillation I was seeing.
 ![Circuit Picture](./circuit_picture.png)